 Over $24 million has been donated to support the arts in our community.

 An all-volunteer organization, Pasadena Showcase House for the Arts (PSHA) is a non-profit California Corporation whose members donate their time and talents to produce the annual Pasadena Showcase House of Design as its fundraiser.
 Founded in 1948, and formerly known as The Pasadena Junior Philharmonic Committee, they adopted the Pasadena Showcase House of Design as their annual benefit in 1965.
 It is one of the oldest, largest, and most successful house and garden tours in the nation.
 Showcase members are legendary in the community.

 Imagine renovating an entire estate in ninety days with every room and garden being done by a different design firm.
 Then imagine being open for tours and adding a pop-up restaurant and shopping to enhance the visitors’ experience.
 About 80 members with a myriad of backgrounds accomplish the Herculean feat of producing the Showcase House.
 Many work long hours at their Showcase “jobs” and are infamous for accomplishing the nearly impossible.
 Additionally, they administer a robust Gifts & Grants program and organize and staff three annual music programs.
 The organization is also strongly supported by 160 Associate members who provide financial support and volunteer their time at the Showcase House.
 The dedication, ingenuity, and hard work of PSHA’s volunteers have enriched the lives of countless people and brought a lasting legacy to the community.

 Making an Impact

-At the Instrumental Competition, exceptionally talented musicians, ages 16 to 24, compete for monetary prizes to further their education.
+At the Instrumental Competition, exceptionally talented young musicians compete for monetary prizes to further their education.
 Approximately $30,000 is presented annually, with over $500,000 being awarded since its inception in 1985.

 Sign up for updates and follow us on social media to get the latest news.